 Once the opera closed, I allowed myself to finally just fall apart.
 After several weeks of nightly rehearsals, a teaching load that is bigger than ever before, plus all of the stuff that being a mother to three wonderful girls entails, I simply couldn’t hold it together anymore.
 I’d already let plenty slide during the two months of rehearsal in order to keep my sanity, my health, and to get enough sleep.

-For instance, The Maestro pretty much took over doing laundry and dishes.
+For instance, my husband pretty much took over doing laundry and dishes.
 While this has been a terribly busy semester for him as well, he has had more time at home than I have, so he rose to the challenge.
 He managed to keep the laundry clean, and I tried to fold it and get it put away.
 I did okay with this until the last couple weeks before the performance.
 Tech week is always brutal, and I couldn’t cancel any of my lessons, so I just powered through while the clean laundry piled higher and higher and higher.

 And now I sort of feel even worse, because I’ve had a full week without rehearsals or performances and I have had to force myself to do anything beyond the absolutely necessary—like going to work.
 My sweet husband organized a massive laundry folding party last Sunday night, and he and I caught up on our favorite television show while we folded.
 And folded and folded and folded.
 And had he not gently suggested such a party to me, the laundry would still not be folded today.
 I’m sure grateful for him—and it’s not just about laundry.
 I simply don’t know what I would do without him.

 |I don’t think the photo does the laundry justice.
-It took two episodes of Bones with both of us folding non-stop to get through that massive pile!|
+It took two episodes of Bones with both of us folding non-stop to get through that massive pile!

 I am simply burned out.
 And yes, if you’ve been reading my blog for any amount of time, you know that this is just how I roll.
 All or nothing.
 Do everything.
 Do nothing.
 Crash and burn.
 I try and try, but I don’t really change much.